Frequently Asked Questions

 • District Priority Implementation leading to a Theory of Improvement

 DPS Thrives: A Strategic Road Map to the DPS Experience sets the stage for the priorities of our district.
 Based in continuous improvement, the road map seeks to focus acutely on two main areas—ensuring all students have access to rigorous texts and tasks and creating safe and welcoming schools.
-In October of 2022, teachers along with school and district leaders came together to create a theory of action.
-This theory of improvement outlined key drivers of instruction that would lead to student success in mathematics.
-This served as the basis for school teams design of improvements to be made within the classroom.
+Each year, teachers along with school and district leaders come together to create/revise a theory of action.
+This theory of improvement outlines key drivers of instruction that will lead to student growth in connection with our aim.
+This serves as a guide for school teams design to test instructional changes in their classrooms.

 School Teams Co-Design Change Ideas to be tested in Classrooms

-In December of 2022, over 100 members of the network schools came together to design six change ideas.
+Change ideas are designed by teachers through the use of data, research-based practices and direct user feedback.
 These change ideas constitute the first round of instructional practices or strategies to be tested in classrooms.
-With the help of student feedback and input on design, these change ideas will continue to be adapted in an effort to find solutions that lead to increased math proficiency and student agency within the classroom.
+With the help of student feedback and input on design, these change ideas will continue to be adapted in an effort to find solutions that lead to growth among our Long-term multilingual learners.

-• “Participating in the cohort has taken down some of the previous feeling or practice of schools competing against each other and instead working towards common goals in collaboration.” – Mia Martinez-Lopez, Principal, West Early College
+• “Participating in the cohort has taken down some of the previous feeling or practice of schools competing against each other and instead working towards common goals in collaboration.” – Mia Martinez-Lopez, Principal, West High School

 “This has become some of the most exciting and impactful work that is part of my daily job.” – Sarah Peterson, Senior Team Lead, Bruce Randolph School